infsci2560sp17/full-stack-web-FarisAlotibi/README.md

 * Users are able to upload and follow courses through the website.
 * Users are able to add their information.
 * Users are able to upload their resumes.
+* Users are able to add, delete, view, modify certifications they are interested in.
+* Users are able to use Ajax for Validation

 ## Project Details